A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Introduction

-The main contribution of this paper is a novel convex SDP relaxation of (\ref{eq:sum_heterogeneous_quadratics}), whose constraint set is related to the Fantope but distinctly unique.
-By studying this SDP and its optimality criteria, we derive sufficient conditions to certify the global optimality of a local stationary point, e.g., a candidate solution obtained from any iterative solver for the nonconvex problem.
-We then propose a straightforward method to certify global optimality by solving a much smaller SDP feasibility problem that scales favorably with the problem dimensions.
-Our work also generalizes existing results for \cref{eq:sum_heterogeneous_quadratics} with commuting matrices to the case with ``almost commuting'' matrices, showing that as long as the data matrices are within an open neighborhood of a commuting tuple of data matrices (to be defined precisely in \cref{s:theory:ss:continuity}), the SDP is tight and provably recovers an optimal solution of (\ref{eq:sum_heterogeneous_quadratics}).
+The main contribution of this paper is a novel convex SDP relaxation of (\ref{eq:sum_heterogeneous_quadratics}), whose constraint set is related to the Fantope but distinct.
+By studying this SDP and its optimality criteria, we derive sufficient conditions to certify the global optimality of any candidate solution obtained from any iterative solver for the nonconvex problem.
+We then propose a straightforward method to certify global optimality by solving a much smaller SDP feasibility problem that scales favorably with the problem dimension.
+Our work also generalizes existing results for \cref{eq:sum_heterogeneous_quadratics} with commuting matrices to the case with ``almost commuting'' matrices, showing that as long as the data matrices are within an open neighborhood of a commuting tuple of data matrices (to be defined precisely in Section \ref{s:theory:ss:continuity}), the SDP is tight and provably recovers an optimal solution of (\ref{eq:sum_heterogeneous_quadratics}).